 - Added Alliterative Appeal: When the students are going along the stairway to their classes:Mr. McAllister: Slow down, boys!
 Slow down, you horrible phalanx of pubescence!

-- All for Nothing: After reducing Neil's extracurricular activities and unenrolling Neil from Welton after his onstage performace in the hopes that Neil would become a doctor, Mr Perry's plans for Neil's future are tragically halted when Neil commits suicide.
+- All for Nothing: After forcing Neil to quit some of his extracurricular activities and unenrolling him from Welton after his onstage performance in the hopes that he would become a doctor, Mr Perry's plans for his son's future are tragically halted when the boy commits suicide.

 - All Girls Want Bad Boys: According to Pitts: "All the good ones go for jerks, you know that."

 - All Guys Want Cheerleaders: Similarly, both Chet and Knox are attracted to Chris, who is a cheerleader.

 - Ambiguously Gay: Neil and Todd's dynamic definitely comes across as closer than simply roommates.
 Todd reacts to Neil's death like a distraught lover, and all of the other poets are more worried about looking after him than their own grief, even though they've been friends with Neil for years, and Todd has only known him for a few months.
-Unlike the rest of boys, neither of them show much interest in the girls Charlie brings into the society.
+Unlike the rest of the boys, neither of them show much interest in the girls Charlie brings into the society.

-- Anachronism Stew: In one scene, the piper is seen playing "The Fields of Athenry", which was composed in the 1970s.
+- In one scene, the piper is playing "The Fields of Athenry", which was composed in the 1970s.

 - Ancient Grome: It's subtle, but in a scene of the Latin classroom, next to the board is a map centered on Greece with the Italian boot being cut off at the heel.